vocdoni/vocdoni-node/net/swarm/README.md

 sn := new(swarm.SimplePss)
 ```

-Initialize and stard the swarm process.
+Initialize and start the swarm process.
 This will start the p2p protocol and automatically connect to the swarm network.
 ```
 err := sn.Init()
 ```